 Concussion (Traumatic Brain Injury)

-Regardless of the extent of the collision, you must take head injuries seriously.
-Even if the airbags deployed adequately, do not quickly rule out the impact on your head.
-According to the Journal of Clinical Epidemiology, concussions are a severe form of injury you may receive from a rear end collision.
-They occur most often when drivers hit their head hard on either the back of your headrest or steering wheel.
+Regardless of the severity of your rear-end collision, any head injury is a serious concern.
+Even if the airbags are deployed adequately, do not quickly rule out the impact on your head.
+Recent studies indicate that motor vehicle accidents often cause traumatic brain injuries (TBI), such as concussions.
+TBIs occur most often when a driver hits their head hard on the headrest or steering wheel.

 - Memory loss and confusion